-TechCollect New Zealand has the right mix of experience, expertise and industry support to enhance the country’s e-waste management system and recommend fit-for-purpose options for a regulatory product stewardship scheme that reduces negative product lifecycle impacts and improves waste reduction, product re-use, recycling and resource recirculation.
+TechCollect NZ has the right mix of experience, expertise and industry support to enhance Aotearoa’s e-product management system and recommend fit-for-purpose options for a regulatory product stewardship scheme that reduces negative product lifecycle impacts and improves waste reduction, product re-use, recycling and resource recirculation.

 We are big believers in the benefits of product stewardship, especially for products and materials that pose a real threat to our environment and the well-being of those managing these products throughout their life-cycle.

 We aim to engage broadly throughout the project to ensure all interested and potentially impacted parties are well represented and can provide valuable input into a system-wide solution that will work best in our backyard.